Bella Hadid Shows Off Perky Assets In Lacy, Black Bra

 “She’s even more beautiful on the inside,” opined a third fan.

-“The way everyone just deadass stopped in their tracks rn because we’re so blinded by your beauty,” commented a fourth follower.
+“The way everyone just deada** stopped in their tracks rn because we’re so blinded by your beauty,” commented a fourth follower.

 Within an hour of going live, Hadid’s post had inspired nearly 3,000 replies.
 Moreover, it had racked up well over 900,000 views.

 Hadid looked to be sitting in an upholstered seat throughout the five-second clip with her aquamarine-colored eyes glinting in the light as they remained locked onto the camera.
-Her raven-hued hair gave off a similar shine as it had been pulled back tightly over her ears on both sides.
+Her raven-hued hair gave off a similar shine as it had been pulled back tightly over her ears.
 Her cheeks were exceedingly rosy in the footage while her full lips were covered with a semi-glossy, mauve-colored lipstick.

 The model was completely still for a beat at the beginning of the reel before the device that documented her began to pan downward.
 Just below her dainty neck, which was adorned with several gold necklaces and chains, her jacket opened up to her slender, yet prominent bust and the skimpy lace garment that struggled to contain it.